-Our principal audit procedures included: Obtaining the inventory ageing report and checking the accuracy with the general ledger; testing the accuracy of the ageing of inventory based on the available documents of the last valid transaction.
-Inspecting the inventory ageing report and analyzing the difference in the inventory aging in comparison to prior periods.
-Understanding and evaluating the management's judgment on the calculation of the net realizable value, and testing the relevant documents to assess the rationality for ageing inventories under 6 months; as well as challenging the management's assumptions on the completeness of inventory provisions, making an assessment of their adequacy for ageing inventories exceeding 6 months of age and/or obsolescence of inventory, and assessing the reasonableness and accuracy of the provisioning methodology; Testing the appropriateness of the inventory valuation, evaluating the management's calculations for inventory loss with reference to historical trends to ensure their appropriateness and considering the adequacy of Solid State System Co., Ltd.'s disclosures in the accounts.
+Our principal audit procedures included: Inspecting the inventory aging report and analyzing the difference in the inventory aging in comparison to prior periods.
+Testing inventory Lower-of-cost-or-net-realizable value evaluating report and testing the accuracy of the inventory aging report.
+Assessing the management's assumptions on the completeness of inventory provisions.
+Evaluating the appropriateness of the inventory valuation, evaluating the management's calculations for inventory loss with reference to historical trends to ensure their appropriateness and considering the adequacy of the company disclosures in the accounts.